OgooNnamah/Superstore--Sales-Insight/README.md

-# Superstore-Analysis
+# Retail Store Analysis
-This project focuses on analyzing sales data from a retail store- Superstore and the analysis is done on SQL.
+This project focuses on analyzing sales data from a retail store and the analysis was done on SQL.
 Exploring insights into sales trends, customer behavior and product performance.

 # Overview
-The dataset comprisng of 20 columns was splitted into four different tables below;
+The dataset comprised of a table with 20 columns.
-- Customers table
-- Orders Table
-- Product Table
-- Sales Table

 # Objectives
 - Show performance by region and segment  and identifying the region/segment with the highest order
 - Discover percentage distribution and geographic trends among the cities and regions
 - Calculate Performance metrics (count of orders, distinct customers, total sales and average quantity, profit margin and profit margin percentage)
 - Show if discounts drive higher sales and profit
-- Show which mode of shipping generated highest profit and sales
 - Show most represented and least represented states
 - show top 10 customers and products